Xiluodu Hydroelectric Power Plant, China

 Financing for the Xiluodu hydroelectric power plant

-The Xiluodu power plant is financed by Yangtze Power, China Development Bank and China Construction Bank.
+The Xiluodu power plant was financed by Yangtze Power, China Development Bank and China Construction Bank.

 Contractors involved with Xiluodu hydroelectric power project